foumart/JS.13kGames/README.md

 PWAs at minimum need a service worker script, web manifest and icon files, which increases the final archive size by around a kilobyte.

-The template also uses a sophisticated Gulp process to parse JS code with Google Closure Compiler and to pack it along with any CSS into a single minified HTML file.
+The template also uses a sophisticated Gulp process to parse and compile JS code with Google Closure Compiler and to pack it along with any CSS into a single minified HTML file.
 Additional compression is achieved utilizing Roadroller JS packer.
 Once successfully built the game will be opened in the default browser with BrowserSync live-reload enabled.
 Any modification in src/ folder will invoke a game reload on the localhost.

 ## Installation
 Run **`npm install`** to install build dependencies.

 ## Tasks
-**`npm build`** builds the game, reports archive size and serves locally with browser sync live reload enabled.
+**`npm build`** builds a mobile PWA with minified and inlined JS and CSS into a single HTML (except for the PWA assets), reports archive size and serves the game locally with browser sync live reload enabled.

+**`npm prod`** same as `npm build`, but additionally compresses JS with Roadroller.
+Builds for production.

-**`npm debug`** builds the game without any minifying for easier debugging.
-Includes detailed console logs.
+**`npm debug`** builds the game into a single HTML with inlined JS but without minifying.
+Sets a global `_debug` variable to provide detailed console logs of the Service Worker processes.

+**`npm raw`** builds the game with copied JS and CSS files directly into `src/scripts` and `src/styles` for easier debugging.

-**`npm test`** repacks the contents of the public folder to report archive filesize.
+**`npm test`** repacks the contents of the public folder to report the archive filesize.

-**`npm sync`** rebuilds the game and refreshes the browser, automated via BrowserSync.
+**`npm sync`** quickly repacks the game and refreshes the browser, automated via BrowserSync.

 ## Build task parameters
 *`--pwa`* instructs to build a Progressive Web App - will add 842 bytes when zipped.